LCLPYT/notica/README.md

 ![Play a song with Notica](https://i.imgur.com/ihCc1gY.gif)

+You can find many NBS songs at [Noteblock World](https://noteblock.world/).

 ### Clientside song playback
 On a vanilla client connection, each note is sent to the player with a separate packet.
 This creates huge amounts of packets being sent, which causes lag and reduced playback quality.